-The U=U message declares that because the HIV transmission risk is negligible (“so small or unimportant as to be not worth considering; insignificant”), PLHIV with a sustained undetectable viral load do not transmit HIV to their sexual partners.
+The U=U message declares that because the HIV transmission risk is zero, PLHIV with a sustained undetectable viral load do not transmit HIV to their sexual partners.

 On top of this, top line results of the PARTNER trial showed zero HIV transmissions in 22,000 occasions of sex between gay male couples where the HIV infected partner had an undetectable viral load.

 While having an undetectable viral load means there is no risk of transmitting HIV, it will not protect from acquisition or transmission of other STIs like syphilis or gonorrhoea.
 Because of this, it's a good idea to keep condoms in the mix with casual partners and to have a regular sexual health check-up.

 Undetectable – or undetectable viral load – is when the amount of HIV in a person’s body (their viral load) is no longer able to be detected by a standard viral load test.
 A person living with HIV (PLHIV) who is diagnosed, on antiretroviral treatment (ART) and who achieves and maintains an undetectable viral load (UVL) for at least 6 months has no risk of sexually transmitting the virus to an HIV-negative partner.